University of Tennessee gives scholarship to bullied student who designed homemade school shirt

 "Alumni, fans, and honorary Volunteers have stepped up in response to this story," the school said, adding: "University officials have spoken several times with the boy’s mother, who has expressed gratitude to the university and said the family has been deeply touched by the overwhelming outpouring from people around the world."

-The University of Texas has also said it plans to cover the cost of the student's scholarship separately, should he decide to attend and be accepted.
+The University of Tennessee has also said it plans to cover the cost of the student's scholarship separately, should he decide to attend and be accepted.